 In most people, symptoms appear after age 60.
 It usually causes a gradual decline in cognitive abilities, typically over a span of 7 to 10 years.
 Nearly all brain functions, including memory, movement, language, judgment, behavior, and abstract thinking, are eventually affected.

 AD is characterized by two abnormalities in the brain: amyloid plaques and neurofibrillary tangles.
 Amyloid plaques found in the tissue between nerve cells are unusual clumps of a protein called beta amyloid along with degenerating bits of neurons and other cells.
 Neurofibrillary tangles are composed of tau proteins that accumulate within nerve cells in the brain.

 Symptoms of AD

-In the early stages, people may experience memory impairment, lapses of judgment, and subtle changes in personality.
+In the early stages of dementia, people may experience memory impairment, lapses of judgment, and subtle changes in personality.
 As the disorder progresses, memory and language problems worsen and people begin to have difficulty performing activities of daily living, such as balancing a checkbook or remembering to take medications.
 They also may have difficulty navigating an unfamiliar route, become disoriented about places and times, suffer from delusions (such as the idea that someone is stealing from them or that their spouse is being unfaithful), or become short-tempered and hostile.